Elastic Container Service (ECS)

 - the difference between containers created from the same docker image is only the final read write layer

-- similar layers are reused
+- similar layers are reused across containers

 - portable, self contained, always run as expected

-to the host and beyond
+- ports are exposed to the host and beyond

 - applications stacks can be multi-container